-Under the rules governing the Federal Section 8 (S8) Housing Choice Voucher Program:
+Under the rules governing the Federal Housing Choice Voucher Program:

 - 1. Participation is voluntary for landlords and households. - 2.
-The owner is exempt from the following provisions of the Berkeley Rent Stabilization Program for any S8 assisted tenancy: - a.
+The owner is exempt from the following provisions of the Berkeley Rent Stabilization Program for any Housing Choice Voucher assisted tenancy: - a.
 Registration of the unit; - b.
 Payment of annual registration fees; and - c.
 Rent ceiling and rent increase regulations. - 3.
-An owner may rent one unit to a household with S8 assistance, and lease other units to unassisted households.

-- 4. An owner cannot discriminate in the selection of households for tenancy. - 5.
+An owner may rent one unit to a household with Housing Choice Voucher assistance, and lease other units to unassisted households. - 4.
+An owner cannot discriminate in the selection of households for tenancy. - 5.
 The owner has a right to a reasonable rent for the unit. - 6.
-The owner may request a rent adjustment (increase) once every 12 months, at the anniversary of the HAP contract (BHA will approve the request if it is supported by rent comps). - 7.
+The owner may request a rent adjustment (increase) once every 12 months, preferably at the anniversary of the HAP contract but can be anytime after the first year of the contract is complete and as long as there has not been a rent increase approval in less fewer than the prior 12 months - 7.
 The owner has the exclusive right to terminate any tenancy for lease violations and "other good cause." - 8.
-At turnover, the owner has the option of selecting a household with S8 assistance, or renting the unit to an unassisted household. - 9.
+At turnover (vacancy), the owner has the option of selecting a household with Housing Choice Voucher assistance, or renting the unit to an unassisted household. - 9.
 The Housing Assistance Payment (HAP) contract between BHA and the landlord only terminates as follows: - a.
 The lease between the owner and the household is terminated in accordance with the "Good Cause for Eviction" provisions in the local Rent Control Ordinance (you must submit a copy of the Court order); - b.
 The voucher is terminated for cause; - c.
 The household forfeits the voucher; - d.
 At the end of the month, when no eligible person is in the unit (i.e. head of household passes away, and there are no other assisted household members); - e.
 The unit has been in failed status (uncorrected conditions that don't meet minimum Housing Quality Standards) for more than 180 days; or - f.
-Six months (or 180 days) after \$0 rental subsidy payments to the landlord (where the household is paying 100% of the rent).
+180 days after \$0 rental subsidy payments to the landlord (where the household is paying 100% of the rent).